Prometheus-X-association/edge-computing/README.md

 ![](docs/swagger_ui_testing.png)

-> [!IMPORTANT]
+> [!WARNING]
 >
 > The different `ptx-edge` setups along with the included REST-API service
 > may be exposed on different port(s) (e.g., **80**, **8080**, **443**) according
 > to the applied (test/dev/prod) K8s setup, used (cloud) load balancer,
 > or test VM configuration!
-> Refer to the exposed port number in the related documentation!
+> Refer to the exposed port number in the related part of the documentation!

-To execute all module and component tests prepared in the `kubernetes/test` folder, including all unit tests defined for each submodule in `kubernetes/src` and explicit component-level tests, use the helper target in the main [Makefile](Makefile):
+To execute all module and component tests prepared in the `kubernetes/test` folder, including all unit tests defined for each submodule in `kubernetes/src` and explicit component-level tests, use the joint Makefile target `tests` in the main [Makefile](Makefile):

 ```bash
 $ make tests